Using the Correct Canada Address Format

 - Use the correct abbreviations as discussed above.
 Never write the full name of provinces and territories because it can lead to delivery failures.

-- Separate both the parts of the postal codes with a space.
+- Separate both parts of the postal codes with a space.
 In this case, refrain from using a hyphen.

 - The standard address format Canada suggests leaving at least 0.6 mm or 15 inches of space on every side of the envelope.